deasmi/steamdeck-notes/README.md

 Steam Deck Notes
 ================

-This is Linux, but it isn't your father/grandfathers linux.
-It certainlt isn't an Ubuntu/Fedora even proper arch linux which it's based on.
+This is Linux, but it isn't your father/grandfathers Linux.
+It certainly isn't an Ubuntu/Fedora even proper arch Linux which it's based on.

-In a lot of ways this is an appliance like a router running linux, it has a read only OS, with two versions to allow seamless upgrades and it you leave it alone it'll act like any other console.
+In a lot of ways this is an appliance like a router running Linux, it has a read only OS, with two versions to allow seamless upgrades and it you leave it alone it'll act like any other console.
 Turn it on, play games, done.

 It does have a desktop mode, but just use it like a Windows/Linux desktop for browser, apps etc. and you are golden.